 I previously posted a gingerbread cookie recipe here at GAGF.
 However, over the years, I’ve realized that the more I make this specific recipe the less I like it.

-That said, I’ve been working on it, and I’ve come up with a gingerbread cookie recipe that’s not only much tastier but gorgeous in color.
+I’ve been working on it, and I’ve come up with a gingerbread cookie recipe that’s not only much tastier but gorgeous in color.
 Best of all, these cookies stay soft.
 I HATE crispy gingerbread cookies.
 While you can make thinner, crunchier gingerbread with this recipe if you like, it’s also the perfect dough for softer, more chewy cookies.

 Bonus, the dough is extremely easy to work with; not stiff or sticky at all.